gretl-assoc/gretl_assoc_website/README.md

 # Website-repo
-This repo is used for storing the code.
+This repo is used for storing the code for the website: https://gretl-assoc.github.io/.

 Also see: https://youtu.be/LIFvgrRxdt4

 # How-to work with Hugo